ephemeraHQ/gated-group/README.md

 ## Logic

 Declare the logic that will process the request.
-This could be holding an NFT for example.

 ```tsx
 function verifiedRequest(walletAddress: string, groupId: string): boolean {